For daily wit & wisdom, sign up for the Almanac newsletter.

 Drying Rice Moon, a Dakota name, describes part of the post-harvest process of preparing rice for winter.

-Falling Leaves Moon is an Anishinaabe term that highlights the transition between summer and fall.
+Falling Leaves Moon is an Anishinaabe term highlighting the transition between summer and fall.

 Freezing Moon (Ojibwe) and Ice Moon (Haida) refer to the increasingly cold temperatures of this period.

-Migrating Moon (Cree) refers to the time when birds begin to fly south to warmer climates.
+Migrating Moon (Cree) refers to when birds begin to fly south to warmer climates.

 I remember seeing a list of the moons -- Harvest, etc. -- in the print edition of the OFA.
 Does anyone know if it's in either the 2021 or 2022 edition?